|

 and asylum-seeking families with children and

-THEREFORE BE IT FURTHER
+children; and, THEREFORE BE IT FURTHER

 RESOLVED, that the State of Texas Secretary of